DigitallyImported/Monexa/README.md

 A ruby gem that interfaces with the Monexa XML API

-Monexa is a SaaS for subscription-based billing, see [http://www.monexa.com] for more details
+Monexa is a SaaS for subscription-based billing, see [monexa] for more details

 Setup
 -----